• Skip to primary navigation

 1. In a large bowl or flat plate with high edges, take 2 cups of whole wheat flour.
 Add salt (optional).

 2. Slowly start adding water and mix with your hand.
-Do not add all water at once.
-Keep adding water as needed, while mixing the flour.
+Do not add all the water at once.
+Keep adding water as needed while mixing the flour.

 3. Once the dough starts to form, do not add more water.
-I added a bit more than ¾ cup of water to make the dough.
+I added more than 3/4 cup of water to make the dough.
 Note: The amount of water will vary depending on the brand of whole wheat flour.

-5. You can apply some oil to make the dough edges less sticky. but this is not necessary.
-Dough should be soft. not hard (hard is best for puri’s).
-Same dough for paratha can be used to make roti too.
+5. You can apply some oil to make the dough edges less sticky.
+But this is not necessary.
+The dough should be soft and not hard (hard is best for puri).
+The same dough for paratha can be used to make roti too.

 6. Cover with a damp cloth or plastic wrap and let it rest for at least 15 mins and up to 30 mins.
-This helps gluten to release and the dough becomes more elastic.
+This helps the gluten to release, and the dough becomes more elastic.
 Open and knead once again.

 To make dough using a mixer, check out my recipe to make roti/paratha dough using kitchenaid stand mixer.